Swaroop-Acharya/spring-learning/materials/Notes.md

 ### 1. Query Methods (Method DSL)
 Spring Data JPA allows you to create queries based on the method naming conventions.
 This is a simple and convenient way to build queries by just defining method names.
 For example:

+## 2. Criteria API
+Provides more dynamic and programatic approach for building complex and custom queries.